rgrempel/elm-web-api/README.md

     *   You can clone from git, and then possibly checkout a specific tag:

             git clone https://github.com/rgrempel/elm-web-api.git
+            cd elm-web-api
-            git checkout 1.0     # If you want a specific release
+            git checkout 2.1.0     # If you want a specific release

     *   Or, you might use git submodules, if you're adept at that.
 (I wouldn't suggest trying it if you've never heard of them before).